yejun688/top-iccv-2025-papers/README.md

 ## 👋 hello

 International Conference on Computer Vision is a massive conference.
 In **2025** alone, **11,239** papers were submitted, and **2,699** were accepted. resulting in an acceptance rate of 24%.
 Oral Presentation — Top 0.56% (64/11239) of all submissions.
-I created this repository to help you search for crème de la crème of ICCV publications.
-If the paper you are looking for is not on my short list, take a peek at the full [list](https://iccv.thecvf.com/Conferences/2025/AcceptedPapers) of accepted papers.
-Some of the papers’ authors have not posted their work on arXiv or made a GitHub repository available, so the list here may be incomplete or contain errors.
-We are updating it, and your patience is greatly appreciated.
 If you want a complete version, please refer to the official repositories [Oral list](https://iccv.thecvf.com/virtual/2025/events/oral).

 ## 🗞️ paperss